 Take a look at the general differences between most private and public colleges and keep in mind that every college is unique and may not fit exactly into this mold.

-For example, at Crown College, we offer a growing, up-and-coming campus and a wide selection of classes and majors to rival any public college’s offerings.
+For example, at Crown College in Minnesota, we offer a growing, up-and-coming campus and a wide selection of classes and majors to rival any public college’s offerings.

 Public vs Private Colleges

 |Merit-based scholarships offered:||Usually||Usually|

 Review our list of common private colleges and their benefits to make sure you’re considering all options — and not missing out on the perfect fit!

 Some private colleges may be a mix of these categories:

 - Liberal arts: offers a broad base of courses in literature, history, languages, mathematics and life sciences